zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 There is another type of for loop that we can use to iterate over elements in an array and similar structures.
-This type of for loop is commonly known as a for-each loop.
-Here's the previous example rewritten to use a for-each
+This type of for loop is commonly known as a **for-each loop**.
+Here's the previous example rewritten to use a for-each loop:
-loop:

 ```
 public class Main {